-GW&K's strategies can fluctuate substantially over time, potentially resulting in loss of principal or loss of profits that have not been realized.
+GW&K's strategies can fluctuate substantially over time, potentially resulting in loss of principal, a loss or reduction of income, and/or loss of potential profits that have not been realized.
 Therefore, clients that invest in GW&K's investment strategies may lose money.
 Some of the risks of investing in GW&K investment strategies include: